WyckoffCo/WebService/README.md

 ### utils
 Helpful scripts

-## Known issues
+## Known issues / feature backlog
-The following are a list of known issues, and should prioritized for future work:
+The following are a list of known issues or desired features, and should prioritized for future work:

 1. Assumption is new repo includes a "main" branch.
 Need to check if branch exists; if not, create one.
+2. Using a PAT for authentication / authorization.
+Improve authentication / authorization.
+3. Hardcoded org name of 'WyckoffCo'
+4. Webhook was manually created.
+Build script to create webhook for org.